Honorable

 Community of Kentucky Inc, Abdulrahim Adam, President, Louisville, KY

-Heidi McGinness, International Human Rights Activist and Peacemaker, Denver, CO
+Rev. Heidi McGinness, International Human Rights Activist and Peacemaker,

-Reverend Alan Scarfe, Bishop, The Episcopal Diocese of Iowa, Des Moines, IA
+Right Reverend Alan Scarfe, Bishop, The Episcopal Diocese of Iowa, Des Moines,

 McLean, VA